Pupwiz/my-debian/experiments/overlayroot/README.md

 sudo /sbin/modprobe overlay
 cat /proc/filesystems

 overlayroot package is commented out in debian sources, I tried to build it from sources, it installs, but won't make any difference.
 Probably, because kernel module is not loaded by default at the boot time.
 Is there any way to load it?

 https://askubuntu.com/questions/123766/is-is-possible-to-modprobe-a-module-from-the-boot-loader

+Added it to `/etc/modules`, but it won't help.
+Though, `overlay` filesystem appears after boot (it wasn't before).

 # Note 2

 It'd be nice to have a read-only root partition.
 But what about /boot as well?
 Also, it protects from unintentional damage of the root partition by buggy scripts, but easily bypassed by malicious person/code - it's enough to find and remount underlying partition.